-The I/O (input/output) computing term is defined as the relationship between an information processing system (such as a computer), and the outside world (such as a person).
-I/O is a reflection of the communication between electronic music and the people that connect with it.
-Filmmaker Kevan McGovern unveils the truth behind why this music genre and its culture shift consciousness and lifestyle in ways that are completely distinct to other music genres.
-This film presents a thorough examination of the cultural anthropology behind electronic music.
+The I/O (input/output) computing term is defined as the communication between an information processing system (such as a computer), and the outside world (such as a person).
+It is a direct reflection of the relationship between electronic music and the people that connect with it.
+I/O takes a closer look into the influential realm of these sounds and their effects on the human psyche, technology, and sociocultural anthropology, with an emphasis on the underground culture within British Columbia.
+Filmmaker Kevan McGovern provides a thorough analysis behind why this music genre and its culture shift consciousness and lifestyle in ways that are completely unique to other music genres.

 Over the past five years the I/O team has documented at hundreds of events and festivals throughout Vancouver, Canada, the BC Southern Interior, Cancun, Mexico, and down along the west coast to California and Nevada, USA.
 Over 200 on camera interviews have been conducted with ravers, promoters, radio personalities, politicians...even your parents.
 Along the way we've also had the pleasure of picking the brains of these talented performing artists: